LapisRegia/Java-budgeting-app/README.md

 # Java-project
 A Java Mobile Application (that hasn't been tested to work on mobile) that allows you to track your monthly spending.
 Made as a course final project.
 # Features
 - A simple UI fully written in Java.
-Use Android studio was prohibited, so I had to deal with it
+Use of Android studio was prohibited, so I had to deal with it
 - Add/Edit/Delete your Incomes and Expenses!
 - Automatic generation of expense/income labels!
 - An image uploader to store your receipts or any image!
 Its dates and values too!